ucl-geospatial/cege0043-apps-ucessie/README.md

 - The D3 table creation is adapted from [https://gist.github.com/jfreels/6734025](https://gist.github.com/jfreels/6734025)
 - The map function is adapted from Leaflet map and OpenStreetMap.
-- The word documentation is used the Markdown Converter https://word2md.com/
+- The word documentation used the Markdown Converter https://word2md.com/ to translate to markdown.